 Provision is made in Section 29 of the Act for a CHIS to be carefully managed.
 This aspect is dealt with in Section 3 (General Rules on Authorisations) and further information is available at Appendix 4.
-Officers should also note Section 1.5 that the Council will not use Covert Human Intelligence Sources unless there are exceptional circumstances.
+Officers should also note Section 1.5 that the Council will not use Covert Human Intelligence Sources unless there are exceptional circumstances and then only with the approvals set out in this policy.

 - 2.9 Private information is defined in Section 26(10) of the 2000 Act as including any information relating to a person's private or family life.
 This should be broadly interpreted to include an individual's private or personal relationship with others.
-Family life should be treated as extending beyond the formal relationships created by marriage and private life includes aspects of business and professional life. - 2.10 Applications to enter on or interfere with property or with wireless telegraphy cannot be made by Local Authorities at the present time. - 2.11 Confidential Information covers matters which are subject to legal privilege, confidential personal information or confidential journalistic material (see Section 4.8). - 2.12 Collateral Intrusion before authorising surveillance, the Authorising Officer must take into account the risk of intrusion into the privacy of persons other than those who are directly the subject of the investigation or operation.
+Family life should be treated as extending beyond the formal relationships created by marriage, civil partnership and private life includes aspects of business and professional life. - 2.10 Applications to enter on or interfere with property or with wireless telegraphy cannot be made by Local Authorities at the present time. - 2.11 Confidential Information covers matters which are subject to legal privilege, confidential personal information or confidential journalistic material (see Section 4.8). - 2.12 Collateral Intrusion before authorising surveillance, the Authorising Officer must take into account the risk of intrusion into the privacy of persons other than those who are directly the subject of the investigation or operation.
 Measures should be taken, wherever practicable, to avoid or minimise unnecessary intrusion into the lives of those not directly connected with the investigation or operation. - 2.13 This Code does not generally apply to the use of overt "town centre" or similar police, local authority or private CCTV systems installed for the purpose of prevention or detection of crime and disorder in public places.
 Members of the public are aware that such systems are in use, for their own protection, and to prevent crime.
 There may, however, be occasions when the Authority uses overt CCTV for the purposes of a specific investigation or operation.
-In such cases, authorisation for Directed Surveillance may be necessary. - 2.14 In cases where the South Yorkshire Police wish to use the Council's CCTV equipment for Directed Surveillance, the Council's agents should ensure that the Police have obtained an appropriate authorisation and that the documentation agreed under the CCTV protocol, between South Yorkshire Police and the Council, has been completed and retained.
+In such cases, authorisation for Directed Surveillance may be necessary. - 2.14 In cases where the South Yorkshire Police wish to use the Council's CCTV equipment for Directed Surveillance, the Council's agents should ensure that the Police have obtained an appropriate authorisation and that the documentation agreed under the CCTV protocol, between South Yorkshire Police and the Council, has been completed and retained. - 2.15 There is a separate code of practice for the use of CCTV cameras which can be found at: https://assets.publishing.service.gov.uk/media/619b7b50e90e07044a5